 COVID-19 affected the non-profit sector’s ability to deliver programs, offer services, and earn revenue.
 Various resources and financial assistance opportunities are available for non-profits to curb some challenges organizations are facing.

 On March 23, AGLC released an update for non-profits with several key points listed below.
-On March 26, AGLC published a new update with additional details and common questions.

 On June 10, AGLC released an update Q&A on matters related to Alberta’s Relaunch Strategy, charitable gaming, and casino fundraisers.